imposter-project/imposter-js/examples/example-typescript-esm/README.md

 ### user-api

-A mock defined entirely within the [Jest test](src/__tests__/users.test.js) - no OpenAPI specification, no Imposter configuration - all configured within the Jest test.
+A mock defined entirely within the [Jest test](src/__tests__/users.test.ts) - no OpenAPI specification, no Imposter configuration - all configured within the Jest test.

 ## Application details

-A simple application is defined in `index.js` that chains calls for some of the above services.
+A simple application is defined in `index.ts` that chains calls for some of the above services.